Gavriil1/arcadegame/README.md

 ###  JS Validation

-The CSS of the website was validated using the https://jshint.com/ Validation Service.
+The JS of the website was validated using the https://jshint.com/ Validation Service.
 T

 <details><summary>indxex.js validation test</summary>